benfff85/advent-of-code-2019/README.md

 Notable use of the LRUMap from ApacheCollections that will fix the size of the map and automatically evict entries based on which was least recently accessed if a new entry is attempting to be added to a full map.
 Thia was useful to keep memory in check when troubleshooting part 2.

 > private final Map<CacheKey, Integer> cache = new LRUMap<>(2500000);

+## Day 17

+Tetris style falling rocks with gusts of wind.

+The first part wasn't so bad, used the grid I had used before and looped through rock types and gusts of wind.
+Both of which were cyclic, it was useful to loop with a resetting iterator from Apache.

+> ResettableListIterator<RockType> rockTypes = IteratorUtils.loopingListIterator(List.of(DASH, PLUS, ANGLE, LINE, SQUARE));

+The first section only loops through 2022 rocks and is fairly straight forward.

+Part 2 requires looping through 1000000000000 rocks.
+Obviously this isn't computable in the same fashion.
+I created a cache of rocks type, topology and gusts to cache the input/output topology pre/post the rock fall.
+After manually examining I found a cycle and then simply computed the height gain from the cycle * the number of cycles plus the rocks prior to the cycle plus the rocks post the cycle needed to get to 1000000000000.
+I have not yet systemically identified the cycle and still relied on manual calculations.